Dear Caring Parent,

 Me: Now play around with this – picture yourself standing there all calm, and he does his walk away thing, yet keep the picture going with you staying calm.

-Mom bravely does this while different faces come across her face.
+This mom bravely does this while different expressions come across her face.
 I suggest some deep breathing.
 She keeps at it (she really IS brave!).
 When she opens her eyes about five quiet minutes later, she has a smile on her face.